Ahmed Lur

 Ahmed Lur was a primary Luri follower of the Hurufism school of Sufi Islam in 15th century in Iran.
 He was one of the disciples of Fazlallah Na'imi, the founder of the Hurufism sect.

 Ahmed Lur also attempted to assassinate the Timurid ruler, Shahrukh Mirza.
 Though Shahrukh was injured in the altercation, the attack ultimately failed to kill him.

 Biography

 His hometown was in Luristan.
 The Timurid era historian Hafiz-i Abru mentioned Ahmed Lur as a commander of Ahmad Jalayir, the Jalayirid ruler of Iraq.
 Ahmed Lur was accompanied by Jalayirid sultan in his last military campaign in Azerbaijan.
 Jalayir was killed in this war.
 As a result, Ahmed Lur decided to go to Shirvan and finally he settled in Herat, the Timurid dynasty's capital city.

 Lur started weaving hats in a simple booth.
 Apparently, this occupation (weaving the hats) had a special sacred place among the followers of Hurufism.
-As Ahmed immediately communicated with the followers of the Hurufism sect after entering Herat, it seems likely that Ahmed was familiar with sect before going to Herat and perhaps even while in Azerbaijan.
+As Ahmed immediately communicated with the followers of the Hurufism sect after entering Herat, it seems likely that Ahmed was already familiar with the sect before going to Herat and perhaps even while in Azerbaijan.